JoachimGuth/AV-Route-Optimisation/README.md

 ## Summary
 > Name your project and prepare to describe it briefly.

-'AV Route Optimisation' of an autonomous vehicle in a city area disconnected to public transport.
+Name: 'AV Route Optimisation'
+This project is about the route optimisation of autonomous buses circling and roaming in a city area which is disconnected to public transport.

-To bring passengers of a city area, which is isconnected to public transport, to public transport locations and back home.
+The autonomous bus bring passengers living in a city area, which is disconnected to public transport, to various destinations in the area.
+Those destinations can be public transport stations or other homes in the area.

-It is the target to optimise travelling time of passengers and overall distance travelled of the AV.
+It is the target of the project to optimise travelling time of passengers and to minimize the overall distance travelled by the AV.

 ## Background
 > What is the problem your idea will solve?
 How common or frequent is this problem?
 What is your personal motivation?
 Why is this topic > important or interesting?